JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
 # day11 Java Advanced: Equals & HashCode
-1. Introduction of how to improve the hashCode() Implementation could be, as following sample codes with overriding the method of "public int hashCode(){ ... }" to avoid "Hash Collisions" from two objects being unequal.
+1. Introduction of how to improve the hashCode() Implementation could be, as following sample codes with overriding the method of "public int hashCode(){ ... }" to avoid "Hash Collision" from two objects being unequal.

 > EqualsFunction.java
 - Description:  ...